 Month 12, Day 17, Thursday 9:00 a.m.

-Damien had noticed Sebastien growing more distant over the last week or so, refusing to join him and his friends in their morning study group even when Damien invited him personally.
-Sebastien was even missing from the dorms and his regular spot in a corner of the library at the times he would normally be studying or practicing Professor Lacer’s exercises.
+Damien had noticed Sebastien growing distant over the last week or so, refusing to join him and his friends in their morning study group even when Damien invited him personally.
+Sebastien was often missing from the dorms, and hadn’t been occupying his regular spot in a corner of the library.

 In fact, Damien hardly saw Sebastien all week outside of class.
 It was like Sebastien was trying to distance himself from Damien, which left a pang of admittedly ridiculous hurt in Damien’s chest.
 He knew Sebastien didn’t particularly like him, which was understandable considering how they had met and their less-than-pleasant interactions since then, but he couldn’t help but be frustrated by how easily the other young man dismissed him.
 It reminded him a little of his father.
 Perhaps that was why Damien took notice when he saw Sebastien hurrying down the Citadel’s stairs before their first class period on Thursday morning.

 None of the first term classes were held on the second floor.
 So why would Sebastien be up there?
-Was that where Sebastien had been hiding away?
+Was that where he had been hiding away?

 Sebastien was walking quickly, heading back toward the dorms, seeming focused more on his own thoughts than the world around him, as he often was.

 Damien looked to the door of his History of Magic class, then to Sebastien’s quickly retreating back.
 He checked the time on his pocket watch.
 There were only a few minutes left before the first class of the day.
 He knew Sebastien had a different teacher for this period, one specifically requested by Professor Lacer instead of the rest of their student group’s rather lackluster professor…but Sebastien wasn’t heading toward a classroom.